imanmossavat/OpenAlexProject/Installation guide.md

 ###  Automatic option: One-Step Setup Script

-Instead of manually creating the environment and installing dependencies, you can use the included `setup.py` installer.
+Instead of manually creating the environment and installing dependencies, you can use the included `install.py` installer.

 This script will:

-* Create a virtual environment (`articlecrawler`)
+* Create a virtual environment (`venv`)
 * Install all dependencies
 * Download NLTK data
 * Prompt you for `.env` configuration values